Teyuto/teyuto-flutter-player/README.md

 ### Player Options

-You can customize the player by passing options in the `obj` parameter:
+Customize the player by passing options in the `obj` parameter:

 ```dart
 TeyutoPlayer(